XXII: Apartment Assignment Procedure

 - a.
 Members of a bidding team must all mutually list one another

 - b.
-All members must be eligible for the apartment, or else no assignment is otherwise no assignment will be made (ex: e.g. all must be UCB students for Rochdale or Fenwick).
+All members must be eligible for the apartment; otherwise, no assignment will be made (i.e., all must be UCB students for Rochdale or Fenwick).

 5. The highest bidder, or bidding team, for each vacancy is assigned.